Faculty Img

 I currently teach a range of Arabic and English-taught courses, including Saudi Constitutional Law, Criminal Procedure, General Criminal Law, Intellectual Property Law, Alternative Dispute Resolution, Property and Securities and Legal Writing and Research.

-Comparative International and Islamic Human Rights Law
+Comparative International & Islamic Human Rights Law

 Comparative Criminal Law